fianalins/FunkinQOL/README.md

   - Simple log in interface in the options menu
     - Logging in, logging out, changing users (typing in new credentials)
   - Ability to send scores to be viewed on the GameJolt page
-    - Option to disable score submission is available in settings
   - Several trophies to collect
-  - A lot of internal things that people won't care about.
+  - Option to disable score/trophy submission is available in settings

 **Desktop Version Only**
 I only upload this project for Windows.
-If I were able to make Linux/MacOS builds I would.
+If I knew how/were able to make Linux/MacOS builds, I would.
 - Replays
   - Replay Manager, found in the Debug Menu.
     - Ability to search and sort songs, delete, and play replays